yama-yuki/skeletal-amr/README.md

 (OPTIONAL)

-`-f`: add path for matching a text file
+`-f`: add a input file path to match sentences in the file

 ## For Reproduction
 0. Data Creation (Optional):